-Skarðsvík Beach is actually a golden sand beach, which is rare, as most of the beaches in Iceland are black lava sand beaches.
-Apparently on sunny day you can see people sunbathing, swimming in the sea and jumping off the cliffs.
+Skarðsvík Beach is a golden sand beach, which is rare to see in Iceland.
+Apparently, on sunny days you can see people sunbathing, swimming in the sea., and jumping off the cliffs.
 I find this hard to imagine, as it was quite chilly when I was there!
 Either way, the beach is lovely and well worth a stop while in the park.

 In-between the two beaches is Saxhóll Crater.
 This attraction is a quick stop off the road and great for those who don’t want to hike too long.
 The crater is approximately 100 m high, with a useful walking path and steps.
 From the top of the crater, you will be rewarded with incredible views over the Atlantic Ocean and the dried lava fields of the Snæfellsnes Peninsula.

 Town of Ólafsvík

 After leaving the park, continue the drive along the North Side of the Snæfellsnes Peninsula, which somehow becomes even more beautiful.
 About 20 minutes of driving and you will come across the cute town of Ólafsvík.
-This is a great rest stop for gas and food, or a place to spend the night if you’re been exploring in the park all day.
-I spent the night here at Vid Havid guesthouse.
-This place is super cozy and right next to a beach which has remarkable midnight sunset views.
+This is a great rest stop for gas and food or a place to spend the night.
+I stayed at Vid Havid guesthouse.
+This place is super cozy and right next to a beach that had an incredible midnight sunset.

 Another 20-minute drive from Ólafsvík and you will be at one of the main attractions on the Snæfellsnes peninsula – Kirkjufell Mountain and Waterfalls.
-This is the most photographed waterfall in Iceland so it’s best to go there early in the morning or late at night to avoid the crowds.
+It’s one of the top waterfalls in Iceland so it’s best to go there early in the morning or late at night to avoid the crowds.
 I went at about 10 pm (yay midnight sun!) and there were still a few people there.

-The waterfall is right off the highway, and easy to access.
-While I didn’t find the waterfall itself as impressive as some of the others in Iceland, what makes this stop special is the unique mountain formation behind it.
-The scenery is unreal!
+The waterfall is right off the highway and easy to access.
+While I didn’t find it as impressive as some of the others in Iceland, what makes this stop special is the unique mountain formation behind it.

 Bjarnarhofn Shark Museum